Approximating branchwidth on parametric extensions of planarity

 \end{itemize} We also say that a slope is \emph{uniform} if \begin{itemize} \item[S3.] for every face $f\in F(\Gamma, U),$ there is a cycle of $G$ with length $<k$ such that $f\subseteq\mathsf{ins}(C)$. \end{itemize} \end{definition}

 A graph is $2$-edge connected if it is connected and bridgeless.
 Let $(\Gamma, U)$ be a spherical embedding of a $2$-edge connected graph $G$.
-Notice that every face $f$ of $F(\Gamma, U)$ defines a cyclic ordering $\pi (f)$ of its incident vertices, possibly with repetitions, following the order that the corresponding points appear on the boundary of $f$.
-A vertex $v$ incident to $f$ appears in $\pi (f)$ as many times as the number of connected components of $G-v$.
-We call this number the \emph{multiplicity} of $v$ in $f$ and we denote it by $\mu _f(v)$.
+Notice that every face $f$ of $F(\Gamma, U)$ defines a{some} {cyclic} \revthree{17. page 12, line 21: if $\pi(f)$ is cyclic, then there are two options, we should choose one.} \ans{The choice of the ordering can be taken arbitrarily.} ordering $\pi (f)$ of its incident vertices, possibly with repetitions, following the order that the corresponding points appear on the boundary of $f$.
+A vertex $v$ incident to $f$ {appears} \revone{15.
+Page 12, line 23: ``A vertex $v$ incident to $f$ appears in $\pi(f)$ as many times as the number of connected components of $G - v$'' - this is not true in general, e.g., when $v$ repeats in several faces around $v$.} \ans{We believe what we write here is correct for planar $2$-edge-connected graphs.
+However, we did not understand how the occurrence of $v$ in faces other than $f$ can have an impact on $\pi(f)$ besides the one created via the components of $G-v$.} in $\pi (f)$ as many times as the number of connected components of $G-v$.
+We call this number the {\emph{multiplicity}} of $v$ in $f$ and we denote it by $\mu _f(v)$.